 Note: It’s important to know that if your skin’s moisture barrier is damaged, it will increase your chances of having a negative reaction to skin care products.
 It’s imperative that you’re not making your skin more reactive than it should be.
 Read this post to see all the ways that your barrier could be impaired.

 How to test for possible allergic reactions:

 The side of the neck is a good starting point for true compatibility because it’s thinner and generally more reactive.
 The idea is that if it can be tolerated on your neck, then you can feel confident that it will be okay on the face.
 Also, should you encounter a negative reaction such as an itchy, red rash, you might want it to appear on the neck rather than on your face.

 Note: The product category that allergic skins are most reactive to are products that you would leave on the skin (moisturizer, serum, toner, eye cream) as opposed to a cleanser that you apply and rinse right off.
 Also, if you are doing a patch test with a product that contains Glycolic Acid, Lactic Acid, Salicylic Acid or other AHA’s, it is normal that the skin may be slightly pink but this should usually subside within 10-15 minutes, especially if moisturizer is applied on the skin over it.

 What to do if you have an allergic reaction?
 If you ever use a product and break out in a rash, you can apply either Milk of Magnesia or cold plain yogurt to the affected area.
 Leave on 15 minutes, rinse and repeat every three hours.

 What’s the #1 ingredient most likely to cause an allergic reaction?
-Synthetic fragrance which will be listed as “fragrance”, “parfum” or “perfume” on the back of the packaging.
+A synthetic fragrance which will be listed as “fragrance”, “parfum” or “perfume” on the back of the packaging.
 At Renée Rouleau, we don’t use any artificial perfumes in any of our products.

-If all tests well, you can proceed to using your products on the entire face.
+If all tests well, you can proceed to use your product on the entire face.